franklinqin0/blog/docs/blog/social_network.md

 As algorithm imperceptibly polarized and outraged human society, it has already induced many distressing social consequences: the Rohingya genocide in Myanmar[^4], Cambridge Analytica data scandal[^5], Russian interference in the 2016 presidential election[^6], Pizzagate fake news scandal[^7], arson attacks to 5G towers[^8], etc.

 Further, as a centralized data source, social networks own totalitarian control over the spread of information.
 Two weeks before the 2020 U.S. election, Twitter censored the New York Post article containing screenshots of emails by Hunter Biden, Joe Biden's son[^9].
 While it seems sensible for Twitter to flag Donald Trump's tweets about the 2020 U.S. election as "inaccurate", permanently suspending his account without any checks and balances is perplexing[^10].
 It is problematic that a private company, rather than the government, is able to limit freedom of speech in our society.

-For social networks tech giants, profit-making is more vital than protecting privacy data and societal safety.
-However, government policies fail to contain social media's threat to social well-being.

 As social networks prioritize profit growth over privacy data and societal safety, government policies should be implemented to contain their serious threat to social well-being.